 Local buses call at points on or near Offa's Dyke Path.
 See the transport page for more information.

-We are not aware of a baggage transfer company covering the whole Trail.
+There are several companies that can help you with baggage transfer.
 Some B&Bs can arrange to move luggage for you, check when you book.
-Alternatively you can arrange this yourself using local taxi companies – see the baggage handlers page for a list.
+Alternatively you can arrange this yourself using local taxi companies – see the baggage handlers page for a full list.

-There are companies who will arrange your whole trip for you, including baggage transfer.
+There are companies who will arrange your whole trip for you, including baggage transfer and accommodation booking.
 You will find a list of these on the holiday operators page.

 Offa’s Dyke Path can be walked right through the year, so there is not really a best time.
 Most people walk between April and October.
 Spring and early summer are best times to see the flora along the way.